hackle/blog-rust/raw/parsec-aoc.md

 Right "1a2b3c9d"    -- out of order, not what we want
 ```

-Luckily there is `optional`, according to the [documentation](https://hackage.haskell.org/package/parsec-3.1.15.1/docs/Text-Parsec.html#optional),
+Or there is `optional`, according to the [documentation](https://hackage.haskell.org/package/parsec-3.1.15.1/docs/Text-Parsec.html#optional),

 > optional p tries to apply parser p.
 It will parse p or nothing.
 It only fails if p fails after consuming input.
 It discards the result of p.